-Each week Ann Arbor with Kids is profiling a different playground in the Ann Arbor area including Ann Arbor, Saline, Ypsilanti, Dexter, etc. Today we are profiling Rotary Club’s Centennial Playground at Gallup Park in Ann Arbor.
+Each week Ann Arbor with Kids is profiling a different playground in the Ann Arbor area including Ann Arbor, Saline, Ypsilanti, Dexter, etc. Today we are profiling Rotary Club’s Centennial Playground at Gallup Park part of the Ann Arbor system.

 Ann Arbor’s Rotary Club’s Centennial Playground at Gallup Park